How to Use Screws at the Bottom of a Window?

 How do I determine the right screw size for my window?

-Pick screws based on your window frame’s design and weight.
-Look at a window screw size guide for the right measurements.
+Choose screw size based on the frame design and weight.
+Always check a window screw size guide for correct measurements.

 Are there specific installation techniques to follow when using screws?